neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/29_dc_motors/README.md

 # Lesson 29: DC Motors #

-This example demostrates how to use a [L293D](https://www.ti.com/lit/ds/symlink/l293d.pdf) '*Quadruple Half-H Driver*' IC to drive a DC motor in either direction with variable speed.
+This example demonstrates how to use a [L293D](https://www.ti.com/lit/ds/symlink/l293d.pdf) '*Quadruple Half-H Driver*' IC to drive a DC motor in either direction with variable speed.

 ## **IMPORTANT**: DC Motor Power Supply ##